Week of

 Grilling

-spices you have on hand.
-Just use ingredients go well together.
+and the spices you have on hand.
+Just use ingredients

 before cooking.